 Intrinsic semiconductors are the semiconductors in a very pure form.
-Germanium and silicon are the examples of intrinsic semiconductors.
+Germanium and silicon are examples of intrinsic semiconductors.
 The crystalline structure of Ge is shown :

 At absolute zero temperature, all the inner electrons of a semiconductor are tightly held and the valence electrons are involved in covalent bonding and hence there is no free electron, so the crystal behaves as a perfect insulator at absolute zero temperature.

 Now at room temperature due to absorption of thermal energy, the Valence electrons get excited and jump from valence band to conduction band.
-Now when a valence electron drifts from the valence band to conduction band a vacancy is created, this vacancy is known as a hole.
+Now when a valence electron drift from the valence band to conduction band a vacancy is created, this vacancy is known as a hole.
 Thus an electron-hole pair is produced.
 Now is a potential difference is applied across the semiconductor current would flow through the circuit.

 The process of deliberately adding a small amount of impurity to a pure semiconductor to increase its conductivity is known as doping.

 The impurities added in the process of doping are known as dopants.

 As the name suggests, the impurities which donate excess of electrons for conduction are called donor impurities.